The-Hustler-Hattab/obs-project-phishing/Readme.md

     git clone https://github.com/The-Hustler-Hattab/obs-project-phishing.git
     ```

-2. Explore the educational materials, code samples, and documentation provided.

-3. Ensure that you are using the information and code responsibly and ethically.
+2. Ensure that you are using the information and code responsibly and ethically.

 ## How to Spot a Potentially Malicious Clone of a Popular Download Website